 On August 15th, 2020, when our Prime Minister spoke about the distribution of sanitary pads at Re.1, I think our country has progressed at least one century in terms of gender equality.
 Yes, for centuries the topic of menstruation has been a taboo for not even the lowest levels of discussion forget to be spoken at the ramparts of the Red Fort!
-Considering the fact that there are villages in rural India even now where menstrual hygiene is so primitive that women use sand, ashes, and whatnot, the top man of the nation (note: “Man”) speaking about it as part of Independence Day speech is indeed the onset of more freedom for women in our country.
+Because there are villages in rural India even now where menstrual hygiene is so primitive that women use sand, ashes, and whatnot, the top man of the nation (note: “Man”) speaking about it as part of Independence Day speech is indeed the onset of more freedom for women in our country.

 The week after, there were several discussions related to issues women face and the next was on the right age for marriage for girls.
 The PM of India announced the constitution of a committee to research and arrive at recommendations on the legal age for the marriage of a girl.
 The committee shall be looking at the health, and socio-economic perspectives of the same, and the Indian government is expected to come out with a revised law soon.
-If their recommendations are right, the revised age may get increased to 21, at par with boys.
+If their recommendations are right, the revised age may be increased to 21, at par with boys.
 This will be yet again a significant step as the last time women’s age of marriage was increased from 15 to 18 years was in 1978, by amending the erstwhile Sharda Act of 1929.

-Keeping aside the legal age of marriage, let’s look at the psychosocial aspects a bit In-depth.
+Keeping aside the legal age of marriage, let’s look at the psychosocial aspects a bit in depth.

 What is the “right age” for a girl to get married?